Folium Systems

 • Map the systems involved and the direction data flows between them.

-• Name the runtime for each AI function: public-demo, cloud API, private endpoint, local model, hybrid route, or future production service.
+• Name the runtime for each AI function: public review, cloud API, private endpoint, local model, hybrid route, or future production service.

 • Define how prompts, retrieved sources, outputs, logs, uploaded files, and transcripts are retained or discarded.